This post may contain affiliate links. Please read my disclosure policy.

 You’ll love the intense apple flavor and want to use it in everything you bake!
 And the aroma of boiled cider is fantastic 🙂

 That makes this an easy make-ahead add-on for all your favorite fall desserts.
-Here are a few ideas for serving our apple cider caramel sauce:
+Here are a few ideas for serving:

 - Drizzle a heaping spoonful over ice cream for an incredible treat.